joakimk/testbot/README.markdown

 Using testbot on 11 machines (25 cores) we got our test suite down to **2 minutes from 30**.
 [More examples of how testbot is used](http://github.com/joakimk/testbot/wiki/How-testbot-is-used).

+If you intend to use testbot with cloud computing (like EC2), take a look at [TestbotCloud](https://github.com/joakimk/testbot_cloud).

 Installing
 ----